 The above photo shows where I removed the stem.
 I decided to keep the older plant just to see what would happen next.
 I also kept the “babies” in the pot.

 This photo shows the stem I had removed and where I removed the leaves.
-After it scabbed over, I inserted the bare stem in soil.
+After it was scabbed over, I inserted the bare stem in the soil.

 The above photo shows the leaf cuttings ready to scab over before I put them in soil.

 After about a week, I had put the leaves in this pot so they could root.